UMR-CNRM/operadar/README.md

 - 1 Arome or MesoNH
 - 2 date into the yyyymmdd format or "all"
 - 3 microphysics scheme name in capital letter
 - 4 Config file specifying directories and forward operator options

+  Before running, select the option with or without nohup in exec_operad.sh (directly with python3 -i if you need to debub, or with nohup if the script is running well)

 Examples :